MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/empower-people-to-work-remotely.md

 - Managed

-  Your remote worker's devices can be managed from the cloud with security settings, allowed apps, and to require compliance with system health.
+  Your hybrid worker's devices can be managed from the cloud with security settings, allowed apps, and to require compliance with system health.

 - Collaborative and productive

-  Your remote workers can be as productive as on-premises in a highly collaborative way with:
+  Your hybrid workers can be as productive as on-premises in a highly collaborative way with:

   - Online meetings and chat sessions with Teams.